 CanOpenBraketestAdapter, executes a braketest on each drive of the manipulator.
 This can only be done, if the robot is stopped.
 So, if you want to execute a braketest, ensure that the robot stands still.

 ModbusAdapterOperationModeNode publishes the active operation mode on the topic

 /get_operation_mode service for accessing the active operation mode.

 rosmsg show prbt_hardware_support/OperationModes to see the definition of each value.

-OperationModeSetupExecutorNode sets the speed limit for each frame based on the active operation mode and offers a service
+OperationModeSetupExecutorNode activates the speed monitoring for operation mode T1 and offers a service

 /prbt/get_speed_override.
 The speed override is chosen such that a speed limit violation is unlikely if all robot motions are scaled with it.